timolinn/nuban/README.md

 ### What does it do?

-It checks the validity of a Nigerian bank account number based on the NUBAN guidelines provided by CBN.
+It checks the validity of a Nigerian bank account number based on the NUBAN guidelines provided by the CBN.

 ```rust
     use nuban::Nuban;